 The 1955 Festival

 The previous year, Istomin had already begun to delegate some administrative tasks of the festival.
-This occured even more in 1955, with the appointment of Enric Casals as General Secretary.
-Nevertheless, he continued to assume the artistic direction with Madeline Foley and, of course, in close association with Casals.
+This occurred even more in 1955, with the appointment of Enric Casals as General Secretary.
+Nevertheless, he continued to assume the artistic direction with Madeline Foley, and of course, in close association with Casals.
 He gave Casals all his affection and support during the very difficult moments before and after the death of Frasquita Capdevila, his companion for twenty years.
-While acting as a nurse night and day, Casals had allowed himself to become overwhelmed by fatigue and sadness.
-Istomin urged him to continue playing and teaching, and to think about the future in preparation of the next festival.
+Having been nursing her night and day for several months, Casals became overwhelmed by fatigue and sadness.
+Istomin urged him to continue playing and teaching, and to think about the future in preparation for the next festival.
 This edition was dedicated to Bach, Schubert and Brahms.
 To ensure public and financial success, the festival dates were postponed to July.
 This made it impossible for Serkin to take part, as the Marlboro Festival began on July 3rd.
 Despite the presence of the young Swiss pianist Karl Engel, Istomin was forced to take on a very heavy schedule.
 For Brahms, he performed the three trios for piano and strings, the Trio with clarinet, a violin sonata and a clarinet sonata.
 In addition to Casals, his partners were Yehudi Menuhin, who took part for the first time, and David Oppenheim, who was delighted to play with Casals.
 For Schubert, he played the First Trio with Sandor Vegh and Casals and accompanied his friend David Lloyd in Die schöne Müllerin as well as in some isolated Schubert and Brahms songs.
 All this took place within the space of ten days!